mxfax/learning-python/README.md

 The idea was to create a bot on telegram that can join a group chat of friends, accept various movies from users, show the list of accepted movies, remove movies from the list, vote and show vote results.
 You need to create a bot with @botfather on telegram to obtain bot API

+3. Higher vs Lower game:

+As part of my studies, I created a simple yet frustratingly addictive game called “Higher or Lower.”
+The goal is to guess who has more Instagram followers.
+The game can be easily extended by adding new entries to the data list.
+The follower counts are based on Instagram data from 2023.